mathLab/pi-BEM/README.md

 	docker run -v `pwd`:/pwd_to_your_own_directory/ -i -t mathlab/deal2lkit:latest bash

 to retrieve the environment.
-In such a shell you can easily compile the $\pi$-BEM library following its own instructions.
+In such a shell you can easily compile the pi-BEM library following its own instructions.

 ## Install Procedure from scratch
 In order to successfully compile the code you need